Fractional excretion of sodium

 How the Test is Performed

-Blood and urine samples are collected at the same time and sent to a lab.
+and are collected at the same time and sent to a lab.
 There, they are examined for salt (sodium) and creatinine levels.
+Creatinine is a chemical waste product of creatine.
+Creatine is a chemical made by the body and is used to supply energy mainly to muscles.

 How to Prepare for the Test

-Eat your normal foods with a normal amount of salt, unless otherwise instructed by your doctor.
+Eat your normal foods with a normal amount of salt, unless otherwise instructed by your health care provider.

 If needed, you may be told to temporarily stop medicines that interfere with test results.
 For example, some diuretic medicines (water pills) can affect test results.